Skip to main content

 Benefit from up to 2 000 up-to-date data series for 186 countries in Global Energy & CO2 data

-Morocco ratified the Paris Agreement in 2016 and submitted its updated NDC in 2021, which sets an unconditional target of an 18.3% reduction in GHG emissions by 2030 (compared to a BAU projection, 17% in previous NDC).
+In its updated NDC (2021), Morocco set an unconditional target of an 18.3% reduction in GHG emissions by 2030 (compared to a BAU projection), compared to a 17% reduction in the previous NDC.
+This corresponds to emissions of 116 Mt CO2eq in 2030.
 The country will have to invest US$18bn to reach this goal.
-Morocco could commit to an additional 27% target on condition of international financial support of around US$21.5bn.
-The action plan consists of 61 options, 34 of which are unconditional.
-Electricity production and industry are the main contributors to the effort (35% and 30% respectively).
+Morocco could commit to another 27% (45.5% target to reach 77.5 MtCO2eq in 2030) on condition of international financial support of around US$21.5bn.
+The NDC's action plan consists of 61 measures, 34 of which are unconditional.